 It’s been a challenging and uncertain year for the construction industry.
 According to Deloitte, construction was finally returning to pre-recession levels of employment and economic growth in February 2020.
 Then COVID-19 hit, and the industry lost more than $60 billion in gross domestic profits and nearly one million jobs.
 Although 2021 projections are looking up, this unprecedented economic situation put many contractors in a tough spot, with uncertain financials making them only eligible for more expensive nonsurety bonds.

 While it’s not always a quick fix to move back into standard surety eligibility, there are concrete steps you can take.
 The ultimate goal of any underwriter is to help contractors move back to standard surety — whether you’re new to the industry or you’re an experienced business owner going through a period of financial difficulty.
-In this piece, we’ll share six best practices for a return to the standard market.
+In this piece, we’ll share five best practices for a return to the standard market.

 1. Clean up your financials.